 Develops skills in interpreting a manuscript or story and creating visual images.
 The application of various techniques and materials is explored.
-(G6: Arts)
+(G6: Arts) Prerequisite(s): IL 362.

 IL 375 - Book Illustration II

 Explores aspects of book illustration, with emphasis on specific imagery for specialized areas such as children's books, science fiction, and juvenile.
 Emphasis is on professional procedures and portfolio preparation.